Optimal control of protein copy number: Linear Markov chemical reaction networks

 The friction tensor for an open system can therefore be fully determined from the equilibrium mean and reaction rates as

-The relaxation time is $\tau_{j\ell}^{\rm o} = V_{jm} [D^{-1}]_{mn} V^{-1}_{n\ell}\delta_{jl}$, which is proportional to the mean copy number~\eqref{Open Variance}.
+{\SB where $\delta_{m\ell}$ is the Kronecker delta, equal to $1$ if $m = \ell$, and $0$ otherwise.} The relaxation time is $\tau_{j\ell}^{\rm o} = V_{j{\SB n} } {\SB \lambda_n^{-1}} [V^{-1}]_{n\ell}$, which is proportional to the mean copy number~\eqref{Open Variance}.
 Hence an increase in mean copy number has the compound effect of increasing both the size and lifetime of fluctuations.
 Therefore, the designed chemical-potential protocol drives slowly in areas of large mean copy number and quickly in areas of low mean copy number.

 For a linear \emph{closed} conversion network (no sources or degradation), the equilibrium distribution is not Poisson~\cite{Firstorderreactions}, but the mean, variance, and covariance can still be solved analytically using standard linear algebra techniques~\cite{Closedfirstorder,Firstorderreactions}.
 The equilibrium covariance is